yisheng90/carpark_system/README.md

      +Integer entry_time
     }
 ```
+*Note: The class diagram is written in [mermaid](https://github.com/mermaid-js/mermaid).

 The data structure of the main program is represented in the class diagram above.
 The brief explanation of each class are as follow: